IlikeChooros/lazyjson/README.md

 ```

-The above example is faster than this:
+The above example is faster than:

 ```cpp
 // Create an extractor object